 Long before she landed the role of The Plastics' queen bee, Rachel McAdams "had a small-town life," she told The New York Times.
 "I worked at the local McDonald's for three years.
-I'm not sure why they kept me: I am something of a daydreamer and a dawdler, so they would only let me be the 'friendly voice' that greeted you when you entered the restaurant.
-I was slow—I would be organizing the sweet-and-sour packets in the customer's takeout bag while the line snaked out the door."
+I'm not sure why they kept me: I am something of a daydreamer and a dawdler, so they would only let me be the 'friendly voice' that greeted you when you entered the restaurant," McAdams said to the paper.
+"I was slow—I would be organizing the sweet-and-sour packets in the customer's takeout bag while the line snaked out the door."

 Prior to scoring gigs as a Ford model and then landing her famous roles in Total Recall and Basic Instinct, Sharon Stone worked behind the McDonald's counter part-time.

 Even at age 16, Jeff Bezos was as determinedly time-efficient as he is as Amazon's famous founder.
 "One of the great gifts I got from that job is that I can crack eggs with one hand.
-My favorite shift was Saturday morning," he told Fast Company about his cook position at a Miami McDonald's as a high schooler.
+My favorite shift was Saturday morning," he said to Fast Company about his cook position at a Miami McDonald's as a high schooler.
 "I would get a big bowl and crack 300 eggs in it."

 The "Kiss From A Rose" singer admitted to The Guardian that he absolutely despised his job at the golden arches.
-"The worst job I ever had was in McDonald's in Kentish Town.
-I was 16 and they gave me a brown uniform that was two sizes too small.
-I stayed two weeks, until I got my first paycheck, then I was outta there."
+"The worst job I ever had was in McDonald's in Kentish Town," he said to the paper.
+"I was 16, and they gave me a brown uniform that was two sizes too small.
+I stayed for two weeks until I got my first paycheck, then I was outta there."

 The country crooner worked at a McDonald's joint in Ontario, Canada during her high school years.
-At night, she frequented bars to practice her singing, she told US Weekly.
+At night, she frequented bars to practice her singing, she told Us Weekly.

-Keenan Ivory Wayans
+Keenen Ivory Wayans

 The White Chicks star also starred as a Mickey D's manager before graduating high school.
-But rather than working to finance his own expenses, Keenan Wayans honorably struggled through 70-hour workweeks to support his parents.
+But rather than working to finance his own expenses, Wayans struggled through 70-hour workweeks to support his parents.

 Pharrell Williams wasn't too "Happy" when he tried to make ends meet at McDonald's—and was fired three times!
 "I was lazy.
-I was very lazy," he once admitted on Late Night With Seth Meyers, adding that the only task he was good at was eating McNuggets.
-In an unexpected twist of events, the producer ended up co-writing the I'm Lovin' It jingle years later.
+I was very lazy," he once said on Late Night With Seth Meyers, adding that the only task he was good at was eating McNuggets.
+In an unexpected twist of events, the producer ended up co-writing the "I'm Lovin' It" jingle years later.

-James D'Arcy, or better known as the butler in Agent Carter, must've picked up on those impressive food service skills while he worked in a McDonald's in England.
+James D'Arcy, better known as the butler in Agent Carter, must've picked up on those impressive food service skills while he worked in a McDonald's in England.

 Andie MacDowell, better known as Rita in Groundhog Day, scored a part-time position at a South Carolina Mickey D's, as well as in a Pizza Hut, as a teen.
 We're wondering if she prefers patties over pies.